FedraB/Cluster-Linux-Codes/README.md

-# Cluster-Linux-Codes
+# Cluster-Linux_Machines

-Linux terminal comands used to simulate a cluster setup with Ubuntu 20.04 on VirtualBox.
+A step by step on Linux terminal comands used to simulate a cluster setup with Ubuntu 20.04 on VirtualBox.